jkilver/ComputerVision_in_C/README.md

 computer vision, I thought a good way to practice would be to redo some previous computer vision homework in this language.

 Assuming that OpenCV 2.4.9 installed.
+The latest now is 3.2, so I will be using that.